-The Ash-GemTM can be tinted using natural colour pigments for a palette of colours.
+The Artemis Ash-GemTM and MamaMilk-GemTM can be tinted using natural colour pigments for a palette of colours.
 Hair/Fur can have solid tinted backgrounds as we do not recommend the hair itself is tinted.
-We have developed colour tints to match the natural gemstones that mirror the birthstones for each month according to the ancient, modern, astrological and zodiac birthstone charts.
+We have developed 12 colour tints to match the natural gemstones that mirror the birthstones for each month according to the ancient, modern, astrological and zodiac birthstone charts.

-Our standard Ash-GemTM can be made in 12 colour tints.
-Each Ash-Gem forms a tiny pattern unique to your material; a mosaic which can never be repeated.
-The very nature of your ash is that even the colour pigment is taken up differently for each sample and therefore each Ash-GemTM has a different tone of the base colour (please note: due to the nature of hair or fur, we do not advise coloured tinting - we have other ways to add a birthstone colour to these if you require one).
+Our standard colour range can comprises 12 colour tints.
+Each bonded gem forms a tiny pattern unique to your material; a mosaic which can never be repeated.
+The very nature of your material you provide is that even the colour pigment is taken up differently for each sample and therefore each Gem has a different tone of the base colour (please note: due to the nature of hair or fur, fabric and flowers we do not advise coloured tinting - we have other ways to add a birthstone colour to these if you require one).

 Aquamarine: the March birthstone; it is said to bring balance and peace into the lives of those who own it.
 Aquamarine is a green blue, whose tint elicits a peaceful tranquility with its resemblance to the colour of the ocean.
 The colour blue relates to the throat chakra and it it symbolises self expression, expression of truth, creative expression and communication.